Desoldering and Solder Removal Techniques: The Ultimate Guide

 Multimeter

-Switch the multimeter measure to gauge continuity.
-Connect both ends of the multimeter, which beeps to indicate continuity.
-Connect two ends of the multimeter to both ends of the circuit.
-If the multimeter beeps, everything looks good.
+Switch the multimeter to continuity mode and connect the terminals across the joint.
+If the multimeter beeps, everything is working as intended.
 Anything else indicates discontinuity due to a cold solder joint.

 Repairing Cold Solder Joints

-Repairing a cold solder joint is pretty straightforward.
-Grab the soldering iron, set the appropriate temperature, and apply heat to the cold solder joint.
-Add fresh solder as it heats—this will create a solid bond.
+Repairing a cold solder joint is relatively straightforward.
+Heat the joint with a soldering iron set to the appropriate temperature, and apply fresh solder as it heats.

-Ensure the component and pad are properly heated so the solder flows naturally.
-You’ll also need to keep the joint stabilized as it hardens.
-This keeps it from detaching from the component lead.
+Ensure the component and pad are properly heated so the solder flows naturally and forms a solid bond.
+Keep the joint stable while it cools to keep it from detaching.

 Preventing Cold Solder Joints